OpenTermsArchive/engine/scripts/dataset/export/test/fixtures/dataset/README.md

 ### Dataset format

-This dataset represents each version of a document as a separate [Markdown](https://spec.commonmark.org/0.30/) file, nested in a directory with the name of the service provider and in a directory with the name of the document type.
+This dataset represents each version of a document as a separate [Markdown](https://spec.commonmark.org/0.30/) file.
+These files are:

+- named after the date and time at which they were recorded, in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, always in UTC;
+- in a directory named after the [document type](https://github.com/ambanum/OpenTermsArchive/blob/main/src/archivist/services/documentTypes.json);
+- in a directory named after the service provider.

 The filesystem layout will look like below.

 ```
 ├ README.md